 Prior to January 1, 2014, the ESPP did not provide for Capstone to match any contribution made by an NEO.
-However, effective January 1, 2014, NEOs are entitled to participate in the ESPP on the same terms as other participating employees.
+However, since January 1, 2014 NEOs have been entitled to participate in the ESPP on the same terms as other participating employees.